onflow/flow/flips/20210917-nft-metadata-standard.md

         pub let MIME : String
         //Is the data a link to a file on an external service (ipfs for instance) pub let isLink : Bool
-        //if the data is compressed, this IAMA MIME type of the data inside the compressed bytes pub let compressedMIME : String?
+        //if the data is compressed or a link, this IAMA MIME type of the actual final data (after download/decompression) pub let innerMIME : String?

-        init(MIME : String, isLink : Bool, compressedMIME : String?)  {
+        init(MIME : String, isLink : Bool, innerMIME : String?)  {
             self.MIME = MIME
             self.isLink = isLink
-            self.compressedMIME = compressedMIME
+            self.innerMIME = innerMIME
         }
     }